Navigation

 Carmen Mandato/Getty Images

-Ketel Marte has signed two team-friendly extensions with the Diamondbacks and outperformed both.
+Ketel Marte has consistently outperformed the team-friendly extensions he's signed with the Diamondbacks.

 Jim Louvau

 Early in his Diamondbacks career, Marte signed a team-friendly extension and immediately played like one of the best players in baseball.
 A run of injuries then made his deal look iffy, only for the Diamondbacks to sign him to another long-term deal in 2022 worth $76 million over five years.
-Now, Marte has once again played above his salary.
-He's been a consistently dangerous hitter since 2023 and was a force in Arizona's surprising run to the World Series that same year.
-The Diamondbacks control his rights through the 2028 season, a span in which they'll never have to pay Marte more than $16.6 million.
+Marte once again played above his salary, earning a third contract extension from the team earlier this year.
+He's now locked up at least through 2030.
+Marte has been a consistently dangerous hitter since 2023 and was a force in Arizona's surprising run to the World Series that same year.
+In 2024, he made his second All-Star team and finished third in the voting for the National League Most Valuable Player Award.
+In 2025, he's again playing like he should be making more money.